globocom/loopback-jsonschema/README.md

 ### Including custom links in a collection schema

-It is possible to include custom links in an item schema.
+It is possible to include custom links in a collection schema.
 To do so, just include them in the `collectionLinks` property of the **item schema** used to define a Loopback model:

 ```
 {